-- Leave can be taken during the first two months of the child's life and can be split into no more than two parts. - In case of adoption, it can be taken during the two months following the official resolution.
+• Leave can be taken during the first 2 months of the child's life and can be split into no more than 2 periods.

 Eligibility (e.g., related to employment or family circumstances)

 - All employed, biological and adoptive fathers.
 As same-sex couples are neither allowed to marry nor to adopt, they are not eligible for Paternity leave as a couple. - There are no conditions linked to length of service. - Fathers are also eligible in case of stillbirth or the death of the child.